kimbrow-slice/SOSGame/README.md

 # SOSGame
 This project is graded based on the development of the SOS game.
 Two Players aim to create the sequence "S-O-S" on an (n x n) grid system within the games GUI.
-Players will have the option to either play against as Player vs Player, Player vs AI model, or select an a Vulnerable Game State which allows the exploitation of a Use After Free memory issue.
-The final implementation will contain two game modes: Simple Game and General Game.
+Players will have the option to either play against as Player vs Player, Player vs AI, or select an a Vulnerable Game State which allows the exploitation of a Use After Free memory issue.
+The final implementation will contain two game modes: **Simple Game** and **General Game**.

 ## Game Features
 - Simple Game Mode - End game condition is determined by the first SOS sequence.
 - General Game Mode - Final score is dictated by the collective number of SOS sequences completed by each player.
 - Human vs Human Player Mode
-- Player vs Computer Mode
+- Player vs AI Mode
-- feat[Software Security]: Vulnerable Game State - Allow a bad actor to dispose a stream to or introduce a race condition where it is freed but still accessible.
+- **New Feature [Software Security]:** Vulnerable Game State - Allow a bad actor to dispose a stream to or introduce a race condition where it is freed but still accessible.

 ## Requirements
 - Develop game with an object-oriented programming language (C#)